codingismy11to7/zaneyos/cheatsheets/hyprland/How-to-theme-or-add-waybars-in-ddubsos.md

 ## Troubleshooting
 - Build fails with a path error: make sure any new .nix files and scripts are tracked in git (git add).
 Nix requires the files to be present in the store; untracked files referenced in the config will cause errors.
-- Wrong filename in variables.nix: ensure the chosen waybarChoice path exactly matches an existing file.
+- Wrong filename in configuration.nix: ensure the chosen waybarChoice path exactly matches an existing file.
 - Icons not showing: verify you have a Nerd Font installed (e.g., JetBrainsMono Nerd Font) and selected in CSS.
 - Widgets missing: confirm the widget is listed in modules-left/center/right arrays and that its settings block exists.